jordandowell/CandidatePathwayAssociation/Sunflower GWAS pipeline/README.md

-# GWAS_pipeline
-## First use
-### If synching with GitHub (recommended, but requires you know how to use GitHub)
-* Clone https://github.com/ericgoolsby/GWAS_pipeline.git from your Desktop GitHub client (or from command line).
-### If just downloading the repository
-* Download the zipped repository here (https://github.com/ericgoolsby/GWAS_pipeline/archive/master.zip).

 # Sunflower-GWAS-2.0

 This is a R only rewrite and extention of the sunflower GWAS pipeline initiated by Rishi Masalia.
 (Masalia et al., Plos 2018)